charikova/ITP2_project/README.md

 is pressed the document copy object is deleted and the number of available copies of the document is increased by 1.

 ## Renew
+     @need_logged_in
+     def renew(request):
+         """
+         updates returning date of document for one additional week (if days left less then 1, no outstanding requests and it was not renewed before)
+         """
+         user = request.user
+         copy = None
+         try:
+             copy = user.documentcopy_set.get(id=request.GET.get('copy_id'))
+         except:
+             return HttpResponse('forbidden')
+         returning_date = user.documentcopy_set.get(doc=copy.doc).returning_date
+         returning_date = datetime.datetime(year=returning_date.year,
+                                            month=returning_date.month,
+                                            day=returning_date.day,
+                                            hour=returning_date.hour)
+         time_left = returning_date - datetime.datetime.today()
+         days_for_checking_out = 21  # for student
+         if user.userprofile.status == 'visiting professor':
+             days_for_checking_out = 7
+         elif copy.doc.type == "AVFile" or copy.doc.type == "JournalArticle":
+             days_for_checking_out = 14
+         elif user.userprofile.status in ['instructor', 'TA', 'professor']:
+             days_for_checking_out = 28
+         elif copy.doc.is_bestseller:
+             days_for_checking_out = 14

+Funtion renew get request from user who have book and want to increase the time until he need to return it back.
+Each type of users have its own time in which he can renew the book.
+Also user can only once make renew if and only if this type of document isn't outstanding request.

 ## Fines
         def fine(self):
           if datetime.datetime.today() > self.returning_date: